Absolute Beginners Water-Mixable Oils Course

 And also, oils can get messy!
 So throughout this course, you’ll see me demonstrating clean working methods.

 You’ll complete 3 paintings, showing every stage from drawing out, colour mixing, brush handling and edge control, always being aware of the handling of the paint, drying times and toxicity.

 The first is an impressionistic alla prima cloud study where we compare and contrast acrylics and water-mixable oils.

 The second is a master copy of a section of a Vermeer painting the little street where we build it up in layers with an indirect approach so I can demonstrate the fat-over-lean principle.

-Our final study is a classical still life painting bringing all the principles together working through the underpainting, colour mixing to creating form and edge control.
+Our final study is a classical still life painting bringing all the principles together working through the underpainting, and colour mixing to create form and edge control.

 So why don’t you grab a brew maybe a couple of biscuits and join me on this Absolute Beginners Water-Mixable Oils Course and discover your inner oil painter.

 Water-Mixable Oils are relatively new to the market so on this Absolute Beginners Water-Mixable Oil Painting Course; I want to help address some of the most commonly asked questions and help aspiring oil painters understand the theory and practice of painting in this medium.